piwieei/aivoice/README.md

 - CSS3 (responsive design)
 - JavaScript (ES6+)

-No server-side support is required, it can run directly in any modern browser.
+No server-side support is required, it can run directly in any modern browser. # aivoice